giggsey/libphonenumber-for-php/README.md

 [![Latest Stable Version](https://poser.pugx.org/giggsey/libphonenumber-for-php/v/stable.png)](https://packagist.org/packages/giggsey/libphonenumber-for-php)

 ## What is it?
 A PHP library for parsing, formatting, storing and validating international phone numbers.
-This library is based on Google's [libphonenumber](https://code.google.com/p/libphonenumber/) and forked from a version by [Davide Mendolia](https://github.com/davideme/libphonenumber-for-PHP)
+This library is based on Google's [libphonenumber](https://code.google.com/p/libphonenumber/) and forked from a version by [Davide Mendolia](https://github.com/davideme/libphonenumber-for-PHP).
+A sister project also exists for [libphonenumber-geocoder](https://github.com/giggsey/libphonenumber-geocoder).

 # Highlights of functionality